DagimDev/reactjs-learning/my-react-app/src/Hooks/useContext/use-context-note.md

 therefore, instead of passing props down through every single component on the tree, the components in need of a prop can simply ask for it, without needing intermediary helper components that only help relay the prop.

+How does Context API work?
+The Context API basically lets you broadcast your data to multiple components by wrapping them with a context provider.
+It then passes this data to the context provider using its value attribute.
+Then child components can tap into this provider using a context consumer or the useContext() Hook when needed.